SooLeeCodes/MSSA-Portfolio/README.md

 ## /WinFormsCalculator

-*  **WinFormsCalculator** is a simple calculator application created using Windows Forms as part of a week 4 project in the MSSA program.
+*  **WinFormsCalculator** is a simple calculator application created using Windows Forms (week 4 out of 17).
 This project demonstrates the application of event-driven programming, user interface design, and basic mathematical operations in a Windows desktop environment.